EVOLVE Fabrication Desktop App Manual

 Configuration is handled automatically.
 No manual configuration is required for most users.

-• On startup, the application detects connected scanners and subscribes to barcode scan events.
+- On startup, the application detects the connected scanner and subscribes to barcode scan events.

 Configuration is saved per user in %APPDATA%\eVolve\Zebra Barcode Scanner Client\Configuration.xml.
-Any manual edits to this file must be performed while the program is closed.
+Any manual edits to this file must be performed while the application is completely closed.

 Basic Usage